 Research expertise from the University of York is helping to preserve the magnificent stained glass and stonework at York Minster, the largest Gothic cathedral in northern Europe.

-This is a two-year programme, including four terms of taught courses, a sixteen-week studio placement in a leading conservation workshop, museum or heritage institution, and a five-month dissertation.
+This is a two-year course, including taught modules, a twelve-week studio placement in a leading conservation workshop, museum or heritage institution, and a five-month dissertation.
 You'll be able to choose an art-historical or archaeological module in Year 2.

 You'll be taught basic and advanced techniques of stained glass conservation, grounded in an understanding of the historical development of stained glass craft and its care.
 You'll study other topics including art and architectural history, the history, ethics and philosophy of conservation, and international issues in conservation including the impact of climate change.